NethermindEth/dotnet-libp2p/docs/logging-tracing.md

 # Logging

-Libp2p integrates standard ILoggerFactory/ILogger approach.
+Libp2p integrates a standard `ILoggerFactory`/`ILogger` approach.
 When logging is not injected no logs are printed.

-Such code allows to display logs in the console:
+Such code allows logs to be displayed in the console:

 ```cs
 new ServiceCollection()